 While the near-term focus of the working group will be the “release 1” specifications for the FedNow system, the Federal Reserve will continue to engage with the working group to ensure that any future changes and modifications continue to align with the needs and expectations of the industry.

 The Federal Reserve will keep the broader FedNow Community apprised of progress on ISO work, and we will seek to provide the opportunity for interested institutions to see a draft of the refined ISO specifications late in 2020 to solicit additional feedback.
 The FedNow Community is open to individuals who are interested in committing time and expertise to contribute to the success of the FedNow Service.
-Interested individuals should submit the FedNow Community participant profile form, detailing relevant experience, expertise and their organization’s role in instant payments.
+Interested individuals should submit the FedNow Community participant profile form (Off-site), detailing relevant experience, expertise and their organization’s role in instant payments.
 Over the course of developing the FedNow Service, the Federal Reserve will call upon the broader community, either the entire membership or specific members with needed expertise, to provide insights via focus groups, working groups, conference calls, virtual meetings, surveys and other channels.

 Look out for further communications in third quarter 2020 regarding the progress of the FedNow ISO 20022 Working Group.